 Once again we diverge from our primary interest of football to

-delve into other early sports memorabilia, which we do pick up occasionally when
+delve into other early sports memorabilia, which we pick up occasionally when

 the back of the photographs.
 Pictured are a portion of the “picked twenty-two”